entropyxyz/entropy-docs/content/guides/register-an-account.md

 ---
 title: "Register an address"
+lead: "Registering an account is a feature unique to Entropy.
+Without going into too much detail, it advertises to the network that you own _this_ account and that you're ready to start signing things."
 ---

-Registering an account is a feature unique to Entropy.
-Without going into too much detail, it advertises to the network that you own _this_ account and that you're ready to start signing things.

 ## Interactive CLI